AliciaGR5/Metagenomics_on_the_verge_of_a_nervous_breakdown/README.md

 </div>

 #### By Alicia Garcia-Roldan
-:tropical_drink: Drink this gazpacho, and you'll understand metagenomics in a second :tropical_drink:
+:tropical_drink: Drink this _gazpacho_, and you'll understand metagenomics in a second :tropical_drink:

 ===========================================================================